carbon-language/carbon-lang/docs/design/unions.md

 Unions follow similar rules in pattern matching: a pattern can mention either zero or one member of a given union.
 If no member is mentioned, the union is not accessed during pattern matching, and has no effect on whether the pattern matches.
-If the pattern mentions a union member, that member is accessed (which is an error if that member is not active), and matched against the corresponding subpattern, unless the pattern is refuted before reaching that point.
+If the pattern mentions a union member, the corresponding subpattern is matched against that member, which means that user code must ensure that pattern matching does not reach that point unless that member is active.
 Note that this applies even if the subpattern is a wildcard that is guaranteed to match.

-**TODO:** Ensure the above remains consistent with the overall design for struct initialization and pattern matching, and ensure pattern matching gives enough control over evaluation order to make it possible to safely mention union members in patterns.
+> **TODO:** Ensure the above remains consistent with the overall design for
+> struct initialization and pattern matching, and ensure pattern matching gives
+> enough control over evaluation order to make it possible to safely mention
+> union members in patterns.

-### Changing the active member
+## Changing the active member

 The active member can only be changed by destroying the current active member (if any), and then constructing the new active member, using the `destroy` and